Tuning interactions between static-field-shielded polar molecules with microwaves: Coupled-channel calculations

 Calculations on a single adiabat are valuable for understanding the long-range potential and the existence of a shielding barrier and potential well, but they do not take account of the nonadiabatic processes that are the main source of collisional loss.
 The lower adiabats are generally unshielded, so collisions that transfer to them usually result in loss of both particles, either by inelastic loss or via short-range processes such as chemical reaction or collision-induced absorption of photons from the trapping lasers.
 To take account of this, we have implemented full coupled-channel calculations in the presence of both static-electric and microwave fields as a plug-in basis-set suite for the MOLSCAT package \cite{molscat:2019, mbf-github:2023}.
 The methods are formally similar to those of Refs.\ \cite{Karman2018} and \cite{Dutta:universal:2025}, but replace the free-rotor functions used there with static-field-dressed functions as in Ref.\ \cite{Mukherjee2023}.
 We take account of short-range loss by imposing a fully absorbing boundary condition at short range.
-The calculations use a basis set that includes static-field-dressed pair functions corresponding to the states $(0,0)$, $(1,0)$, $(2,0)$ and $(1,\pm 1)$, with all partial waves up to $L_\textrm{max}=12$.
+The calculations use a basis set that explicitly includes static-field-dressed pair functions corresponding to the states $(0,0)$, $(1,0)$, $(2,0)$ and $(1,\pm 1)$, with all partial waves up to $L_\textrm{max}=12$.
+Pair functions outside this space are included by a Van Vleck transformation as described in Ref.\ \cite{Mukherjee2023}.
 The calculations produce scattering matrices ${\bf S}$ that may be used to evaluate cross sections and rate coefficients for elastic scattering and loss as described in Ref.\ \cite{Mukherjee2023}.
 They also provide complex scattering lengths $a=\alpha-i\beta$, where the real part $\alpha$ dominates when shielding is effective.